Home / Blog / Barn Decision: Center Aisle Barn vs Shed Row Barn

 Barn Decision: Center Aisle Barn vs Shed Row Barn

 When you are looking to build a new barn, the first step is to choose the design.
-To begin, we recommend to decide between the 2 most population options: center aisle barns and shed row barns.
+We recommend choosing between the most popular options: center aisle barns and shed row barns.

-Both of these barn structures have their own distinct aesthetic – while providing multiple benefits to equestrians.
+These barn structures have their own distinct aesthetic, providing multiple benefits to equestrians.
 Read on below to learn about the differences and decide which barn structure is best for your purposes.

 Center Aisle Barn

 A center aisle horse barn is the quintessential American barn design.
-It is likely that you have seen this very barn structure dominating the country side.
+You have likely seen this very barn structure dominating the country side.
 This barn features two rows of stalls on either side of an open (centered) aisle.
 It can be one or two stories high.
-When you picture a classic American horse barn, the aisle barn is probably what comes to mind.
+The aisle barn comes to mind when you picture a classic American horse barn.

 When considering a center aisle barn, advantages include: